 The set of abilities we teach links our language courses with our upper-division courses: there is no language teaching without content; and inversely, our advanced courses still also work on language improvement.
 Our teaching, therefore, emphasizes language learning and transcultural competence at all levels and through a wide variety of highly interactive in-class activities.

-Learning Goals in the Study of German Language
+Learning Goals in German Studies

-All Students in German: All German language students (German 1-33) should achieve the B-2 level of the internationally recognized Goethe Institute exam, which follows the EU frame of reference for scholastic performance (CEFR).
-This entails the ability to converse in German on a wide range of topics, to comprehend basic German texts, and to write on non-technical topics.
+All German language students (German 1-33) should achieve the B1 level of the common EU frame of reference for scholastic performance (CEFR).
+This entails all four basic linguistic abilities of listening, speaking reading and writing.

 - be familiar with representative works of German literature, fine arts, music, cinema, and architecture;

-- Option 1: Senior Exercise consisting of three essays, one in German, two in English, based on previous course work; and an Oral exam (in German) to discuss the results of the written part.
+- Option 2: Senior Exercise consisting of three essays, one in German, two in English, based on previous course work; and an Oral exam (in German) to discuss the results of the written part.